ExtendedXmlSerializer/home/README.md

 Welcome!
 ========

 Welcome to ExtendedXMLSerializer's GitHub Repository.
-Here you will find a .NET serializer that features a powerful extension model and works in the tried-and-trusted dependable XML format. 💖
+Here you will find a .NET serializer that specializes in [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object)-based object graph serialization, features a powerful extension model, and works in the tried-and-trusted dependable XML format. 💖

 Why ExtendedXmlSerializer?
 Classic `System.Xml.XmlSerializer` poses some challenges: